-Today, creating and maintaining a great company culture is top of mind for many firms, and is one the highest reasons for candidates to select one company over the other.
+Today, creating and maintaining great company culture is top of mind for many firms, and is one of the highest reasons for candidates to select one company over the other.

 Developing a strong onboarding plan is one way to communicate company culture with new hires and potential candidates.
 However, some companies mistake orientation with onboarding.
 While they are clearly linked, they serve different purposes and are two sides of the same coin.

 Most companies have an orientation system and training in place to help candidates learn the nuances of their specific roles and meet team members during the first week.